Larry R. Marshall: CSIRO

+Arasor

 In the midst of climate criticism, media reported he was being sued by angry shareholders in Arasor, which he had left 10y earlier.

 Marshall took Arasor public in 2006, and exceeded revenue expectations in 2006 and 2007, He left in 2007 and 5 years later in 2011 all the Directors were named in a speculative lawsuit launched by a litigation fund International Litigation Partners.
 In a failed claim it had been alleged that Arasor's Directors produced misleading prospectuses.

 The case gained notoriety when it failed to show misstatements and was rejected, but then plead market based causation which does not require either damages or specific misstatements.
 The case was closed in 2018 with no actions against any director, but one of the plaintiffs was subsequently sued over "inflated claims".
 International Litigation Partners was itself sued by the Australian Tax Office for tax evasion, and its founder Paul Lindholm charged with resisting arrest.